xzzhang2/xzzhang2.github.io/pages/projects.md

 - Internal development grant

  1. May 2019.
-Staff Development Grant, School of Communication, Hong Kong Baptist University.
+Staff Development Grant, School of Communication, Hong Kong Baptist University, for the 2019 Annual Conference of the International Communication Association (**ICA**), DC, the US.
 [24,000 HKD]

  2. Mar 2018.
-Staff Development Grant, School of Communication, Hong Kong Baptist University.
+Staff Development Grant, School of Communication, Hong Kong Baptist University, for the 2018 Annual Conference of the International Communication Association (**ICA**), Prague, Czech.
 [19,200 HKD]

  3. Feb 2017.
-Staff Development Grant, School of Communication, Hong Kong Baptist University.
+Staff Development Grant, School of Communication, Hong Kong Baptist University, for the 2017 Annual Conference of the International Communication Association (**ICA**), San Diego, the US.
 [15,000 HKD]

  4. Mar 2016.
-Staff Development Activities Grant, College of Professional and Continuing Education, The Hong Kong Polytechnic University.
+Staff Development Activities Grant, College of Professional and Continuing Education, The Hong Kong Polytechnic University, for the 2016 Annual Conference of the International Communication Association (**ICA**), Fukuoka, Japan.
 [10,000 HKD]

  5. Jun 2013.
 Conference Travel Grant, Department of Media and Communication, City University of Hong Kong, for the 2013 Annual Conference of the International Communication Association (**ICA**), London, England [12,000 HKD].